 - What is the prognosis for TMJ syndrome?

 - Find a local Doctor in your town

 The prognosis for TMJ syndrome is generally good.
 There are numerous causes for TMJ syndrome, so the outlook depends on the cause, if known.
 Most people can manage the discomfort with self-care and home remedies.

 Complications of long-term TMJ syndrome include chronic face pain or chronic headaches.
 In severe situations, where pain is chronic, or associated with other inflammatory disorders, long-term treatment may be necessary.

 Can TMJ syndrome be prevented?

 Symptoms of TMJ syndrome tend to be episodic and related to stress and lifestyle.

-- Using dental splint appliances as recommended by your jaw care professional
+- using dental splint appliances as recommended by a jaw care professional;

 The TMJ Association.